 Expanding access to medical detox programs can help patients go through withdrawal in a safe, compassionate, and humane environment.
-After detox, patients can get the treatment they need to address the issues that perpetuate opioid abuse.
+After detox, patients can get the treatment needed to address the issues perpetuating opioid abuse.
 This includes non-opioid or non-pharmacologic treatments for chronic pain.
 Often, this will include psychotherapy to address depression, anxiety, and trauma.
 These psychological factors keep people trapped in a pain cycle.
 They also predispose a person to abuse prescription painkillers to numb their emotional pain.
-Addressing unmet mental health needs is a critical part of comprehensive treatment for opioid addiction.
+Addressing unmet mental health needs is critical to comprehensive treatment for opioid addiction.

 At Waismann Method® Advanced Treatment for Opioid Dependence, we hope to continue to see a decline in prescription opioid levels.
 Restricting the number of unnecessary prescriptions is a good start.
 But only by addressing the medical and psychological issues that perpetuate prescription drug abuse will people live healthy, opioid-free lives.